CMPUT301F14T05/CorgFu/CorgFu.wiki/UseCases.md

 						2. The list view displays all of the questions, each having their stats and options
 	Extensions:
             			2a.0 There is no question to display.
             			2a.1 Prompotes user to ask a question Frequency of Use: 	likely used everytime app runs, and multiple cycles.
 	Status: 			pending testcase, and implementation
 	Responsibility:		Devon for test case
 	Prioirty: 			P1-High

-####	ID: UC-2
+####	ID: UC-02
 	Title:			  	ViewQuestionAndAnswers
 	Description: 	  	The user has selected a question.
 The screen will display the question at the top with a list of ansers below.
 The veiw will be a expanding list view. the drop down will show replies and pictures.
 Votes should also be displayed.

 	Primary Actor:	 	AppUser
 	Precondition:	 	AppUser has found question of interest and selected it
 	Postcondition:	 	AppUser can view the question and corresponding answers. note- should be added to offline list but this is tested below.
 	MainSuccess
 	Scenario:
 			            1. The user clicks a question.
 			            2. Information about that question is displayed.
             			3. user clicks on an answer.
           				4. answer information is displayed.
     Extensions:
 						3a.1 no answers exsists for the question

 	Frequency of Use: 	very often, close to every use.
 	Status: 			pending testcase, and implementation
 	Responsibility:		Devon for test case
 	Prioirty: 			P2- Medium

-####	Case Number: 	3
-	ID: UC-3
+####	ID: UC-03
 	Title: 				ViewReplies
 	Primary Actor:		AppUser
 	Description:		AppUser users selects a question or answer he wishes to view the repies for
 	Precondition:		AppUser has selected a specific question or answer and is currently viewing it
 	Postcondition:		AppUser can view replies to selected question or answer MainSuccess
 	Scenario:
 						1. user selects a question or answer view reply drop down
 						2. shows replies

 	Frequency of Use:	somewhat often
 	Status: 			pending testcase, and implementation
 	Responsibility:		Devon for test case
 	Priority: 			P3 - low
-####	Case Number: 	4
-	ID: UC-4
+####	ID:	UC-04
 	Title: 				MakeQuestion
 	Primary Actor:		Author
 	Description:		The user enters a question they wish to ask
 	Precondition:		Author must have a login (Could allow for Anon posting?)
 	Postcondition:		AppUsers can view the question and Authors can view, reply, and answer the question when viewing it

 	MainSuccess
 	Scenario:
 						1. The user enter their question
 						2. selects to not to  add photo not(if no stop)
 	Extenions:
 	Frequency of Use: 	somewhat often
+	Status: 			Testcase to be implemented
 	Responsibility: 	Devon
 	Priority:			P1-high
-####	Case Number: 	5
-	ID: UC-5
+####	ID: UC-05
 	Title: 				MakeAnswer
 	Primary Actor:		Author
 	Description:		For Author to create an answer to an existing question
 	Precondition:		Author must have selected the question for viewing
 	Postcondition:		AppUsers can view the answer and Authors can view, and reply to the answer when viewing the question
 	MainSuccess
 	Scenario:
 						1. The user enter their answer
 						2. selects to not to  add photo not(if no stop)
 	Extenions:
 	Frequency of Use: 	somewhat often
+	Status: 			Testcase to be implemented
 	Responsibility: 	Devon
 	Priority:			P2-medium
-####	Case Number: 	6
+####	ID: UC-06
-	Use Case Name: 	ReplyToQuestionAndAnswer
+	Title: 				ReplyToQuestionAndAnswer
-	Participants:	Author
-	Goal:			For Author to reply to question or answer to clarify meaning
+	Primary Actor:		Author/app user
+	Description:		The app user selects a question or answer view reply.
+Than enters thier reply.
-	Precondition:	Author must have selected question for viewing
+	Precondition:		App user must have selected question for viewing
-	Postcondition:	Authors and AppUsers can view the reply to the question or answer
+	Postcondition:		Authors and AppUsers can view the reply to the question or answer MainSuccess

-####	Case Number: 	7
+	Scenario:
+						1. user selects a question/answer view reply button
+						2. user submits a reply
+						3. their reply appears at the top as the most recent Frequency of Use: 	infrequent
+	Status: 			Testcase to be implemented
+	Resposibility:		Devon
+	Priority: 			P3-low
+####	ID: UC-07
-	Use Case Name: 	AttachPictureQuestion
+	Title: 				AttachPictureQuestion
-	Participants:	Author
+	Primary Actor:		Author
-	Goal:			To attach a picture to a question.
+	Description:		Author selects to attach a picture to their question.
 	Precondition:		Author must be in the process of making a question
-	Postcondition:	Authors and AppUsers can view the picture attached to the question
+	Postcondition:		Authors and AppUsers can view the picture attached to the question MainSuccess
+	Scenario:
+						1. AppUser selects to attach a picture
+						2. Displays choice of taking a photo or selecting from gallery
+						3. user adds a photo <=64kB
+	Extensions:			2a.
+Image directory is empty; AppUser selects a void picture 2a1.
+Picture is larger than 64Kb.
+	Frequency of Use: 	Somewhat often
+	Status: 			Testcase to be implemented
+	Priority: 			p3-Low
 ####	ID:	UC-08
 	Title: 				AttachPictureAnswer
 	Description:		Author to attach a photo to an answer Primary Actor:		Author